u1872266/project.bogdan-aftodor.co.uk/readme.md

 ![Example screenshot](./img/screenshot.png)

 ## Technologies
-* Tech 1 - version 1.0
-* Tech 2 - version 2.0
-* Tech 3 - version 3.0
+* Laravel 5.4
+* Bootstrap
+* PHP

 ## Setup
 http://project.bogdan-aftodor.co.uk/ access the link and register in order to access the features.

-## Code Examples
-Show examples of usage:
-`put-your-code-here`

-## Features
+## CRUD Features
-List of features ready and TODOs for future development
-* Awesome feature 1
-* Awesome feature 2
-* Awesome feature 3

-To-do list:
+* User is able to View
+* User once registered is able to Edit
-* Wow improvement to be done 1
+* User is able to Delete
-* Wow improvement to be done 2
+* User is able to Add

 ## Status
-Project is: _in progress_, _finished_, _no longer continue_ and why?
+Project is: _in progress_, new features and functionalities to be added further
 ## Inspiration
-Add here credits.
-Project inspired by..., based on...
+Project was inspired by my travels and during the ongoing pandemic all my travels for 2020 were cancelled.

 ## Contact
-Created by [@flynerdpl](https://www.flynerd.pl/) - feel free to contact me!
+Created by [@flynerdpl](http://www.bogdan-aftodor.co.uk/) - feel free to contact me!